panpf/sketch/docs/wiki/resize.md

 * [PrecisionDecider]: Determine which [Precision] to use based on the image size and [Size] of [Resize]
     * [FixedPrecisionDecider]: Always use the specified [Precision]
-    * [LongImageClipPrecisionDecider]: If it is a long image, use the specified [Precision], otherwise always use LESS_PIXELS
+    * [LongImagePrecisionDecider]: If it is a long image, use the specified [Precision], otherwise always use LESS_PIXELS
 * [ScaleDecider]: Decide which [Scale] to use based on the image size and [Size] of [Resize]
     * [FixedScaleDecider]: Always use the specified [Scale]